mericstam/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

 In this task, you will use a Kubernetes Job to run a container that is meant to execute a task and terminate, rather than run all the time.

+**TODO:** Nowhere did we create a pipeline for content-init or push images to acr with content-init

 1. Create a text file called init.job.yml using the Azure Cloud Shell Editor.

    ```bash